 Our aim at St Thomas’s Centre is to ensure children understand how to stay safe and know how act responsibly when using technology and digital communication.
 By working with parents/carers together we can protect children when they are playing in a virtual world by understanding the risks involved and how to reduce them.

-A recent anonymous survey revealed only 31% of parents/carers discuss Internet safety with their child and only 38% of parents/carers set Internet rules.
 In order to help parents/carers we have provided a range of resources below which offers information and guidance about the online world children play in and how to protect them.

 The Digital Parenting magazine has up to date information about current online issues and where parents/carers can get help.
 It also has easy to follow, step by step instructions on how to set filters on search engines, set up smartphone controls and how to make social networking sites safer.
 The Good Online Gaming Guide also has step by step instructions on how to set security features on game consoles to restrict the type of games or the length of time games can be played.
 The YouTube clips below provide a realistic viewpoint on what it means to be an online parent and covers some of the topics parents should discuss with their children about the virtual world.